 For other Brother printers, try drivers with numbers similar to those found on the Netherlands site mentioned above, or consult the following list:

-Note that the following Brother printers are also compatible with any standard Postscript driver: HL-1450, 1470, 1650, 1670, 2460, 2060, 2460, 5050, 5070, 6050, 7050, HS-5300 (with optional BR-Script 2 ROM add-in board).
+Note that the following Brother printers are also compatible with any standard PostScript driver: HL-1450, 1470, 1650, 1670, 2460, 2060, 2460, 5050, 5070, 6050, 7050, HS-5300 (with optional BR-Script 2 ROM add-in board).

 Epson.
 I do not know of any WPDOS drivers for recent Epson inkjet printers, but Epson publishes full documentation of its printer command language (the linked file is part 1 of the documentation; for the rest, replace "part1.pdf" in the link with "part2.pdf" through "part6.pdf") and interested users may be able to modify existing Epson drivers.
 (The Epson Stylus 800 driver available on Corel's driver download page may work with the Epson Stylus 880, 980, and C80 models, but probably not with other models.)
 If you have Epson StylusRIP PostScript software for Epson inkjet printers, you may be able to print from WordPerfect to these printers by using the freeware PrintFile utility to redirect output from WPDOS (using a PostScript printer driver) to the StylusRIP software, but I have not tested this.

 Lexmark.
-Lexmark's recent laser printers are supported in drivers elsewhere on this page.
+Some of Lexmark's recent laser printers are supported in drivers elsewhere on this page.
 Recent Lexmark inkjet models (Z12, Z22, Z32, Z42, Z52, Z53, Z73, and later) are probably usable only with this site's methods of printing to any Windows printer.
 According to Lexmark's web site, some older Lexmark inkjet models (1000 through 7200, Z11, Z31, Z51, and WinWriter 150C) can be run from inside a Windows DOS box if you set up your DOS application to use a driver for the HP DeskJet 500 or 500C; with WPDOS 5.1, this limits you to printing in Courier, so you may prefer to try this site's method of printing to any Windows printer.

 For recent Lexmark laser printers that support PostScript Level 3, use the PostScript Level 3 drivers elsewhere on this page.